awsdocs/aws-cdk-guide/v2/constructs.md

 + `node.scopes` – All parents of the construct, up to the root\.
 + `node.uniqueId` – The unique alphanumeric identifier for this construct within the tree \(by default, generated from `node.path` and a hash\)\.

 The construct tree defines an implicit order in which constructs are synthesized to resources in the final AWS CloudFormation template\.
-Where one resource must be created before another, AWS CloudFormation or the AWS Construct Library will generally infer the dependency and make sure the resources are created in the right order\.
-You can also add an explicit dependency between two nodes using `node.addDependency()`; see [Dependencies](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib-readme.html#dependencies) in the AWS CDK API Reference\.
+Where one resource must be created before another, AWS CloudFormation or the AWS Construct Library generally infers the dependency\.
+They then make sure that the resources are created in the right order\.

+You can also add an explicit dependency between two nodes by using `node.addDependency()`\.
+For more information, see [Dependencies](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib-readme.html#dependencies) in the *AWS CDK API Reference*\.

 The AWS CDK provides a simple way to visit every node in the construct tree and perform an operation on each one\.
-See [Aspects](aspects.md)\.
+For more information, see [Aspects](aspects.md)\.